-Bad Boys for life is on our silver screens, which means Will Smith is everywhere.
-Yet the thought of not being at the forefront of the film world is what has helped the Hollywood icon refocus on his health and fitness, as he tells BESTFIT.
+The thought of not being at the forefront of the film world is what has helped Will Smith refocus on his health and fitness, as he tells BESTFIT.

 Will Smith has undergone something of an epiphany in recent years, and while these days the pursuit of ‘proving I can improve’ appears less important to the 51-year-old star of Bad Boys, Men In Black, I Am Legend and Independence Day, the actor still has aims to fulfil… not least at the gym.